-Risk Ref Risk Title and Description Previous score (June 2022) Moveme nt in risk score Current risk score (Aug 2022) Target risk score and date Progress to Date (incl. current risk mitigating controls and further actions to be taken to manage risk and action date) Key Sources of Assurance 27b 10/21 Budget Monitoring and Management 2022/23 If the Council does not put in place effective arrangements to monitor and manage the current year's budget to ensure that planned savings are achieved and efficiencies realised, then it will result in overspends and the resilience of the Council's finances.
+Risk Ref Risk Title and Description Previous score (June 2022) Moveme nt in risk score Current risk score (Aug 2022) Target risk score and date Progress to Date (incl. current risk mitigating controls and further actions to be taken to manage risk and action date) Key Sources of Assurance reform or the Local Government Finance Settlement for 2023/24.
+27b 10/21 Budget Monitoring and Management 2022/23 If the Council does not put in place effective arrangements to monitor and manage the current year's budget to ensure that planned savings are achieved and efficiencies realised, then it will result in overspends and the resilience of the Council's finances.
 Risk Area - Finance & Resources Risk owner- Director of Finance Objectives impacted: All 9 (amber) 12 (red) 6 (green) March 2023 Current and Ongoing Controls The financial management and monthly budgetary control processes in place Regular reporting of financial performance to Budget Board, Scrutiny and Cabinet.
 The year end 2021/22 position was expected to report an underspend after adjusting for reserves, corporate resources and the application of the centrally held Covid -19 grant.
 Whilst this would have informed a reduction in the current assessment to green, the underspend was higher than expected and as such, further work needs to be carried out to understand the reason for this and to consider any improvements that maybe required to the monthly budget monitoring process.
 As noted above, a review by CIPFA on the Council's financial management and governance arrangements was recently completed and an action plan is being developed to address the recommendations made.
 This is being monitored by the Corporate Improvement Board.
 Further actions The budgetary position for 2022/23 is now the focus for budget management and informs the risk assessment going forward.
 The current assessment reflects the impact of inflation.
 The council is currently forecasting an overspend as at Quarter 1, driven predominantly by high inflation.
 Leadership Team is working to identify corrective action to bring the budget back to a balanced position.
 Implementation of the action plan developed following the CIPFA review.
-This will include a review of budget monitoring processes and reporting and is being supported by an Interim Finance Improvement Manager to provide additional capacity to progress the action plan.
-Budget and Corporate Scrutiny Board CIPFA financial management review External Audit Annual Internal Audit review- budgetary control
+This will include a review of budget Budget and Corporate Scrutiny Board CIPFA financial management review External Audit Annual Internal Audit review- budgetary control